Which are the deals to watch on WSL deadline day?

 Liverpool, meanwhile, are set to lose striker Katie Stengel, their top scorer last season, on a permanent deal to NWSL side NJ/NY Gotham FC.

-One potential firework, in the mould of Russo in January, could come from former Ballon D'Or winner Ada Hegerberg.
+One potential firework, in the mould of Russo in January, could come from former Ballon d'Or winner Ada Hegerberg.

 The Lyon forward has just one year left on her contract, and while Champions League holders Barcelona have been favourites for her signature, any of the WSL top four sides could readily be considered title favourites should they recruit the Norwegian.